yllibrahja/Grid-and-Flexbox/README.md

 }
 ```
 > [!NOTE]
-> Here, we've specified the default placement direction for items on the grid as columns.<br>
+> Here, we've specified the default placement direction for items on the grid as columns.
-> Items will be added to the grid in a column-wise order.
+> > Items will be added to the grid in a column-wise order.

 ### column-gap / row-gap
 * We'll set gaps between columns and rows using `'column-gap'` and `'row-gap'`.